 As we struggle through the horrendous pain of this journey, we invite Jesus to join and comfort us, just as he comforted his grieving disciples on the road to Emmaus.

-Since its beginning, the ministry has served hundreds of parents from seventeen states and Canada.
+Since its beginning, the ministry has served over a thousand parents from twenty six states, Canada and Ireland.
 Further evidence of the need for this ministry is the repeated requests we have had to bring this program to grieving parents in other areas.
 To the best of our knowledge, there is no other similar type of ongoing ministry focused on the spirituality of the parent’s grieving process anywhere in the continental United States.

 The Ministry has also had a profound effect upon members of the retreat teams.
 Fr.
 David Convertino, OFM, our original retreat leader, commented “This was one of the most grace-filled experiences that I have had during my entire life as a Friar.”
 Fr.
 Brian Smail, O.F.M. wrote after attending his first Emmaus Retreat “I have to say that Saturday was one of the most significant experiences I have had as a priest and friar.
 Thank you for inviting me to be a part of it; it was an incredible experience of ministry for me.”

 Currently, The Emmaus Ministry for Grieving Parents offers One-Hour, One-Day,and Weekend Spiritual Retreats.
 See our current Overview Brochure, Programs and Program Schedule for more information.
 All programs are offered by Emmaus Parent Companions working together with Catholic Clergy, Religious, Deacons, Pastoral Associates, and Spiritual Directors.

 In addition, we are committed to empowering parents and diocesan personnel throughout the United States to bring the ministry to their regions.
 Currently, we are holding retreats in fifteen states and are working closely with ten Catholic dioceses and archdioceses to become Partners in Ministry by introducing and expanding these programs serving the spiritual needs of grieving parents.
 For more information on bringing the ministry to your area, call (800) 919-9332.